eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 This is a devolution in terminal emulation.
 Many former closed-source terminal emulators like conhost.exe have been open-sourced, yet Warp Terminal remains proprietary.

-## Your terminal shouldn't be a web app.
+## ~~Your terminal shouldn't be a web app.~~

-Warp Terminal is built with Electron, the worst possible framework for a terminal emulator.
+~~Warp Terminal is built with Electron, the worst possible framework for a terminal emulator.
 It is slow, it is bloated, and it is not designed for the task.
-There are multiple other things that Electron is actually suited for, and this is not one of them.
+There are multiple other things that Electron is actually suited for, and this is not one of them.~~

+I recently found that Warp Terminal is not built with Electron, but rather with Rust.

 ## Why is this a problem?